Instructional Services Staff

 Director, UMA Instructional Services

 As the UMA Director of Instructional Services BJ works side by side with like-minded, intelligent, passionate and devoted staff of the Instructional Services unit.
-The IS team partners with faculty to determine which teaching strategies and types of technology best inform the design of teaching and learning experiences we provide for our students at our multiple locations and online.
-Then we make it happen!
+The UMA IS team partners with faculty to determine which teaching strategies and types of technology best inform the design of teaching and learning for our students at our multiple locations and online.
+Then we partner to make it happen!
 This includes everything from lecture captures to producing course videos to designing interactive and engaging online courses and content.
 By partnering with our UMA faculty, together we are advancing learning and discovery through excellence and innovation while addressing the complex challenges and opportunities of the 21st Century through research-based knowledge.

-Director, Faculty Development Center & Sr. e-Learning Specialist
+Director, Faculty Development & Support Services

 Andrei brings experience generating and supporting a vision for faculty professional development.
 His strengths are illustrated in his partnering with faculty to assess their needs and goals, in his ability to determine relevant and creative action steps to meet those goals, and with his targeted expertise in educational technologies, online pedagogical approaches and distance course delivery.